martinjc/martinjc.com/src/index.md

 I am Dr Martin Chorley.

 I'm a Reader at the [School of Computer Science &amp; Informatics](http://www.cardiff.ac.uk/computer-science/), Cardiff University.
-I am the Director of Learning and Teaching for the school, which means I look after our Undergraduate and Taught Postgraduate programmes and students.
+I am the Dean of Undergraduate Studies for the [College of Physical Sciences and Engineering](https://www.cardiff.ac.uk/colleges/physical-sciences-engineering), which means I look after our Undergraduate programmes and students within the College, and work with our seven academic schools on matters of academic quality, teaching and learning, and student experience.

 I’m programme leader for the [MSc in Computational and Data Journalism](http://www.cardiff.ac.uk/study/postgraduate/taught/courses/course/computational-and-data-journalism-msc), our innovative joint-honours degree with the [School of Journalism, Media and Culture (JOMEC)](http://www.cardiff.ac.uk/journalism-media-and-culture).
 I helped design the course with colleagues from JOMEC and teach on many of the modules.